People Moves

 Barclays Wealth is not the first bank to

-approach cross-collaboration as a way to squeeze more money out of existing
+approach cross-collaboration as a way to squeeze more money out

-Deutsche Bank and HSBC, all claim to use this approach, with varying
+all claim to use this approach, with varying

 degrees of success.